THOMASVGTR/ROOTING-FLASHING-PROCCESS-FOR-XIAOMI-REDMI-GO/README.md

 # HOW TO UNLOCK BOOTLOAER FOR REDMI GO DEVICES:
 => ADB DRIVER HAVE TO BE INSTALLED ON YOUR COMPUTER.
-Install that from the link which I have given or requirements.
+Install that from the link which I have given on requirements.

 => BOOT your Redmi go phone to FASTBOOT mode by holding power button and volume down button at the same time until it boots into the
     FASTBOOT mode.